Beyond the Authoritarian Wall

 This clarity/undestanding is in turn dependent on one's clarity/understanding of the terms used in the definitions.
 Universal clarity/understanding

-and applicability/consensus are likely to provide maximum stability for progress toward our peak potential.
+and applicability/consensus are likely to provide maximum stability for progress toward humanity's full potential.

 Heuristics - Development and application of strategies with understanding that completeness is usually impractical.